Top things to do in Tirana — 2025 Local Guide

 💰 Entrance: Free

-2. Bunk’Art 1 & 2 – Museums of the communist period
+2. Bunk’Art 1 & 2 – Albania’s most unique museums

 Tirana is famous for its communist-era bunkers, and nothing tells this story better than Bunk’Art 1 and Bunk’Art 2.
 These unique museums are located inside real anti-nuclear bunkers built during Enver Hoxha’s dictatorship.